 The next shift, Thursday, he wasn’t there.
 I assumed his interest had waned.
 Friday, however, he showed up and explained he’d worked Thursday at another facility.

-"I got you a nice dress and shoes.
+"I got your dress and shoes for our date.
 They’re in my car.
 You want to see them?"